 But caught in all these theories and behavioral psychologist-slash-marketer postulations, do we stand on a hill of sand with reality ready to tumble us over?

-But with inflation as it is—albeit projected to ease in the coming year—how does a chef keep his restaurant running?
-“Menu engineering plays a big role, constantly looking for suppliers that [charge] the same price but [give] the same quality, says Chan.
-Charting the malady of fluctuating prices he adds, “The prices of raw materials are just unbelievable.
+But with inflation as it is, how does a chef keep his restaurant running?
+“Menu engineering plays a big role, constantly looking for suppliers that [charge] the same price but [give] the same quality,” says Chan.
+Charting the malady of fluctuating prices, he adds, “the prices of raw materials are just unbelievable.
 For example, in your costing, the price of carrot [could be] P60 per kilogram, [and yet the] next week it could be P120 because of weather conditions, gas prices, or suppliers manipulating prices.”

 Allowing menus to change both with the seasons and during periods when specific ingredients come at high costs gives a chef room to be both creative and cost-effective.
 This could be Chan’s menu engineering.
 The customer is quick to take “locally grown” or “produced in-house” to be good things.
 Indeed they are, keeping money circulating in the local economy, but let’s face it, “produced in-house” essentially means free for the restaurant.

 Further, local and seasonal ingredients employed in buffets are cheaper than those grown elsewhere and at different times of year.
 Thus these “good things” also keep costs down for restaurateurs.
 Combined with effective methods of managing food waste in the form of portioning and perhaps providing smaller plates, restaurants keep their costs as low as possible.
 When asked how one might most swiftly fail as a buffet-style restaurant, rather than taking a cost-focused approach though Chan says, “Bad food!”